 How Fast Are They Calling Leads?

 On top of persistence, speed reigns supreme in lead generation.
 The faster you call, the better chance you have at closing the sale.
 According to our data, responding to leads in the first minute can improve conversion as much as 391%.
-Given this fact, we at CraftJack reward quick callers.
-As such, we offer a 20% discount on all leads called within the first 30 minutes of receiving the lead.
+Given this fact, here at CraftJack, we like to reward quick callers.
+We offer a 20% discount on all leads called within 30 minutes.
 On top of improving your chances of closing the sale, you are also saving some cash.

 So after asking about their follow up process, make sure inquire about their speed to call.